 You will find yourself sweating from ear to toe by the first fire-fight you manage to stumble into.

-The first marker on the list is, perhaps, the most well-balanced marker on the market if you compare the overall price of the gun to the experience you get while using it on the field.
+The first marker on the list as the best overall pump action paintball marker is the Azodin KP3.5 KAOS, perhaps, the most well-balanced marker on the market if you compare the overall price of the gun to the experience you get while using it on the field.

 The KP3.5’s frame is spacious and simple and offers the user an easy-to-become-acclimated-to marker suitable for all paintball game modes.
 Protruding from the frame are two, firm, stainless steel rods over which the pump of the gun (responsible for loading each paintball into the chamber) slides.